tidb-incubator/tidis/README.md

 `Tidis` is the service layer for TiKV, aims to provide multiple model distributed storage service powered by PingCAP.

-`Tidis` has been completely refactoring and rewritten by `Rust` for better performace and lower latency, and added more features support, such as Lua scripts, TLS connections, meta key split and more.
+`Tidis` has been completely refactored and rewritten by `Rust` for better performace and lower latency, and added more features support, such as Lua scripts, TLS connections, meta key split and more.

 - [x] Redis
 - [ ] Memcached